JACrosman/xapi-client/README.md

 `xapi.Backlog.get()`

-Retrieves the array of xapi statements in the backlog from localStorage and sessionStroage.
+Retrieves the array of xAPI statements in the backlog from localStorage and sessionStroage.
 Returns the array of backlog items.

 ```javascript
 // assume myBacklog is a previously created backlog